stream-labs/obs-studio-node/README.md

 ## Configuration
 1. Open CMake-GUI.
 2. Set "Where is the source code:" to the cloned project directory.
-3. Set "where to build the binaries:" to the build directory inside the project directory (you might have to create it first).
+3. Set "Where to build the binaries:" to the build directory inside the project directory (you might have to create it first).
 4. Click "Configure".
 5. Specify the generator that you want to use. "...
 Win64" are 64-bit capable generators.
 6. Optional: If you have a 64-bit system, type in `host=x64` into the "Optional toolset to use" box.